-We have reviewed the endorsement option, however, we REJECT to purchase the additional coverage at this time.

-ACCEPTANCE FORM AUTO MEDICAL PAYMENTS ENDORSEMENT 2024 - 2025 POLICY YEAR

-The Community Insurance Corporation has offered the option to endorse the policy to provide Automobile Medical Payments coverage with a limit of \$1,000 per person per accident to the municipal liability policy.

-We have reviewed the endorsement option, we ACCEPT the offer to purchase the additional coverage at this time.

-Annual Premium \$ 150

-YES, please endorse the Community Insurance Corporation policy to include coverage for Automobile Medical Payments for the additional premium quoted above.
+We have reviewed the endorsement option, at this time. however, we REJECT to purchase the additional coverage Signature Date AUTO MEDICAL EPTANCE FORM L PAYMENTS ENDORSEMENT 2025 POLICY YEAR has offered the option to endorse the policy to provide with a limit of \$1,000 per person per accident to the We have reviewed the endorsement option, at this time. we ACCEPT the offer to purchase the additional coverage Annual Premium \$ 150 YES, please endorse the Community Insu Automobile Medical Payments for the add rance Corporation policy to include coverage for litional premium quoted above.
+Signature Date